AT&T Pebble Beach Pro-Am: Criticism

 From the 2000s to 2023, despite being one of the most iconic events on the PGA Tour, many top players tended to skip the event, citing long rounds, celebrity distractions, sketchy weather and the bumpy poa annua greens.
-In addition, the schedule also made it difficult for players to compete in the event as it was usually the same week as the Saudi International, which also featured a strong field (mainly catered for by large appearance fees).
+Additionally, from 2019, the schedule also made it difficult for players to compete in the event as it was usually the same week as the Saudi International, which also featured a strong field (mainly catered for by large appearance fees).
 The few top players who did compete regularly at Pebble Beach such as Jordan Spieth, were contractually obligated to compete there due to sponsorship reasons.
 However, since 2024, the tournament has played as a signature event with elevated purses and FedEx Cup points, and now it has one of the strongest fields on the PGA Tour.